Accounting Schools in Montana

 2. Accumulate the required hours of experience.

-Before applying for licensure, Montana CPA candidates must earn at least one year (2,000 hours) of accounting and auditing experience.
-The experience must be earned within three years of applying for a license and may be accumulated through work in private, government, academic, or public accounting practice.
+Before applying for licensure, Montana CPA candidates must meet the experience requirement.
+Candidates who are pursuing the 120 semester hour pathway must earn at least two years (4,000 hours) of accounting and auditing experience.
+Those with 150 semester hours must only complete one year (2,000 hours) of accounting and auditing experience.
+In either case, the experience must be earned within three years of applying for a license and may be accumulated through work in private, government, academic, or public accounting practice.
 Experience must be verified by an individual who holds an active permit to practice.

 3. Complete the AICPA ethics course and exam.